Line Bundles on The First Drinfeld Covering: Line bundles on the first Drinfeld covering

 is injective. \end{thm}

-\begin{remark} When $F$ is unramified the assumption that $K$ contains a primitive $p$th root of $1$ in the statement of Theorem \ref{mainthm} is superfluous.
-Indeed, $K$ contains $L(\varpi)$, and the Lubin-Tate extensions $\bQ_p(\zeta_p)$ and $\bQ_p((-p)^{1 / (p-1)})$ of $\bQ_p$ are equal. \end{remark}
+\begin{remark} The assumption that $K$ contains $L(\varpi)$ is simply to ensure the space $\Sigma^1$ is defined, and the assumption that $K$ contains a primitive $\supth{p}$ root of $1$ is similarly to ensure that the homomorphism is defined.
+Furthermore, when $F$ is unramified, the assumption that $K$ contains a primitive $\supth{p}$ root of $1$ in the statement of Theorem~\ref{mainthm} is superfluous.
+Indeed, $K$ contains $L(\varpi)$, and the Lubin--Tate extensions $\bQ_p(\zeta_p)$ and $\bQ_p((-p)^{1 / (p-1)})$ of $\bQ_p$ are equal. \end{remark}

 \begin{proof} Let $\chi \colon H \rightarrow K^\times$ be non-trivial.
 We want to show that $e_{\chi} \cdot f_*\OO_{\Sigma^2} \in \Pic(\Sigma^1)$ is non-trivial.
 Because $H$ has exponent $p$ and $\chi$ is non-trivial, $\chi$ induces an isomorphism